Forecasting Past Events In Atmospheric Dynamics (by Diego Fdez-Sevilla, Ph.D.)

 If you find that my work is worthy to be acknowledged, share your thoughts openly and publicly because by sharing public acknowledging over the value of my work is what will help me in order to find the attention from those able to allow me access to a job position or resources to increase the functionality of my research.

-Since October 2013 I have been studying the behaviour of the Polar Jet Stream and the weather events associated as well as the implications derived into atmospheric dynamics and environmental synergies.
+Since October 2013 I have been publishing pieces of research studying the behaviour of the Polar Jet Stream and the weather events associated as well as the implications derived into atmospheric dynamics and environmental synergies.

 Many of the atmospheric configurations and weather and climate events we see these days are very similar with the progression followed since 2013.
 Please take a look at posts addressing those events from previous publications in this blog or look at the categories in the top menu.
 Also at research-gate.
 Feedback is always welcomed either in this blog or at my email (d.fdezsevilla(at)gmail.com).
 All my work is part of my Intellectual Portfolio, registered under Creative Commons Attribution-NonCommercial 4.0 International License, WordPress.com license and it is being implemented at my profile in researchgate.
 I will fight for its recognition in case of misuse.